h15200/notes/system-design.md

 - Write-through cache: data is written into the cache and the corresponding database at the same time.
 Accurate, but it's expensive to make calls to the db to update during peak time.
 - Write-back (deferred) cache: data is written to cache ALONE, and completion is immediately confirmed to the client.
 The db write is done later, when traffic is low.
 It is less expensive, but bad if the server goes down and skips the db write step.

-Hybrid solution: use write-throughs for sensitive information.
+Hybrid solution: use write-through for sensitive information.
 Use write-back for non-critical data.

 ex challenge "we've got a distributed system and we want to manage request calls"
 solution: